alexschimel/CoFFee/README.md

 ### Installing and using

 * Clone or download the repository.
-* Add the toolbox's folder and subfolders to the Matlab's path by starting your scripts with:
+* Add the toolbox's folder and subfolders to the Matlab's path by adding the following lines at the top of your scripts:

 ```
 coffeeFolder = 'C:\my\path\to\CoFFee';